akshatddyl/terminal-based-text-editor/README.md

-# Terminal Text Editor with Advanced Data Structures
+# Terminal Based Text Editor with Advanced Data Structures

 A lightweight, efficient terminal-based text editor built in C, showcasing advanced data structures like **Rope**, **Stack**, and **ncurses** for a smooth editing experience.